MistyCommunity/Documentation/src/content/misty-ii/reference/rest.md

    * hardwareInfo - Hardware and firmware version information for both the Real Time Controller board and the Motor Controller board.
    * ipAddress - The IP address of the robot.
    * networkConnectivity - The status of the robot's network connection.
 Possible values are Unknown, None, LocalAccess, LimitedInternetAccess, InternetAccess.
+   * occipitalDeviceInfo - An object with driver, firmware, and serial information for the robot's Occipital Structure Core depth sensor.
    * outputCapabilities - An array listing the output capabilities for this robot.
    * robotId - The robot's unique ID, if set.
 Default value is all zeros.
    * robotVersion - The version number for the HomeRobot app running on the robot.